Southwest Zone Fishing

 ELK RIVER: steelhead

 High.
 Anglers were picking up good numbers of steelhead prior to the high flows.
 Anglers can call 541-332-0405 to get the daily river conditions.
 Best river height is 5.3 feet and dropping.

 EMIGRANT RESERVOIR: rainbow trout, largemouth and smallmouth bass, crappie

-EXPO POND: rainbow trout, largemouth bass, crappie, bluegill
+EXPO POND: rainbow trout, largemouth bass, bluegill, black crappie

 FISH LAKE: rainbow trout, brook trout, spring Chinook

 The lake is frozen and anglers have reported catching tiger trout fishing through the ice using a small ice fly and meal worm.
 Additionally, 900 trophy trout were released the week of Sept.
 19-23.
 The reservoir is now 49 percent full.

 Anglers must remember that Sno-Park permits are needed between Nov.
 1 and April 30.
 Rainbow trout, brook trout, landlocked spring Chinook salmon and tiger trout are available.
 Anglers are encouraged to report catches of larger spring Chinook or tiger trout to the local ODFW district office at 541-826-8774.
 Tiger trout must be released unharmed.

 Higher water conditions in Floras Creek will probably back water in the lake.
 Anglers may want to wait until flows recede before fishing the lake.
 The lake is best fished by boat.
 Anglers can launch at an improved boat ramp at Boice Cope County Park.
 Boat anglers are reminded to clean all aquatic vegetation off their boats and trailers before heading home to help control the spread non-native plants and animals.